danbang/article-confidence-matching/README.md

 *condition*: only for EXP4, partner condition [1: AL-CL; 2: AL-CH; 3: AH-CL; 4: AH-CH]

 *session*: only for EXP4, social run

+This data is being released with a permissive open-source license.
+You should feel free to use or adapt the code as long as you follow the terms of the license.
+If you make use of the data, we would appreciate that you cite the paper.